-USB2/USB3/USB5: Extended USB module
+USB2/USB3: Front panel USB ports

-The mainboard has USB ports installed on the rear edge I/O port array.
-Some computer cases have a special module that mounts USB ports at the front of the case.
-You can use auxiliary USB connectors USB2 and USB3 when the mainboard does not incorporate the VT6202 chipset; Otherwise, use USB5 when VT6202 chipset (supports the USB 2.0 specification) is onboard.
+The mainboard has two USB ports installed on the rear edge I/O port array.
+Additionally, some computer cases have USB ports at the front of the case.
+If you have this kind of case, use auxiliary USB connectors USB2 and USB3 to connect the front-mounted ports to the mainboard.